 The Nottingham Research Leaders Programme is designed to enhance the professional development of our high-performing researchers.
 We are committed to developing highly skilled, engaged, collaborative and committed people.
 By doing this we will strengthen our networks of outstanding people who pursue excellent research, set local, national and international research agendas, contribute to the sustainability of our collective research culture and goals, who are visible role models, and who drive and enhance our wider research interests and achievements.
 Participation in the Nottingham Research Leaders Programme is a mark of esteem, and participants are likely to be approached to contribute to School, Faculty and University activities following Programme completion.

-The Early Career Researchers programme is designed for researchers in the early stages of their research career who have aspirations and potential to lead in their research field and to be an effective team leader.
-This collaborative initiative between the Universities of Nottingham and Birmingham provides a bespoke Leadership Development opportunity for up to 40 early career researchers from the two institutions.
+The Early Career Researchers Programme is designed for researchers in the early stages of their research career who have aspirations and potential to lead in their research field and to be an effective team leader.
+This bespoke Leadership Development opportunity is currently under review and is expected to be re-launched in Summer 2021.